A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Introduction

 The third approach is based on a measurement-feedback coherent Ising machine (MFB-CIM)~\cite{leleu2019destabilization, kako2020coherent}.
 This algorithm utilizes a quantum-to-classical transition in an open-dissipative, non-equilibrium network of quantum oscillators.
 A critical phenomenon known as pitchfork bifurcation realizes the transition of squeezed vacuum states to coherent states in the optical parametric oscillator.
 The measurement-feedback circuit plays several important roles.
 It continually reduces entropy and sustains a quasi-pure state in the quantum oscillator network in a controlled manner using repeated approximate measurements.
 It, additionally, implements the Ising coupling matrix $[J_{ij}]$ and local field vector $[h_i]$ in an iterative fashion.
 Finally, it removes the amplitude heterogeneity among the oscillators and destabilizes the machine state out of local minima. \cref{table:1} summarizes the differences among the three approaches studied in this paper.

-When studying quantum algorithms, it is important to consider the effect of noise and control errors, and the overhead needed to overcome them.
-Several previous studies have been investigating these effects on the performance of QAOA (here viewed as a NISQ-type variant of DAQC).
+When studying quantum algorithms, it is important to consider the effects of noise and control errors, and the overhead needed to overcome them.
+Several previous studies have investigated these effects on the performance of QAOA (here viewed as a NISQ-type, diabatic counterpart to DAQC).
 In references \cite{xue2019effects,marshall2020characterizing}, various Pauli noise channels, namely the dephasing, bit-flip, and the depolarizing noise channels, are considered.
 These two papers report on the fidelity of the state prepared by a noisy QAOA circuit to the state prepared by an ideal QAOA circuit, for varying amounts of physical noise affecting the circuit.
 In contrast, \cite{guerreschi2019qaoa} models noise via single-qubit rotations by an angle chosen from a Gaussian distribution with variance values of $T_\text{G}/T_2$, where $T_\text{G}$ is the gate time and $T_2$ is the decoherence time of the qubits.
-All three papers provide results on how noise affects the expected energy of the prepared state.
+All three papers provide insight into how noise affects the expected energy of the prepared state.
+Note that arbitrary-depth circuits are permitted in our study of DAQC, and optimal circuit depths resulting in the best algorithmic performance can be substantially larger than the size of circuits suitable for NISQ devices.